semaki2000/PyTeRor/README.md

 TODO:

+- write extract_differences function to handle names on left side of assignment (using NameNodeDifference class)

 - find a better way to parametrize attribute, if any (better than get_attr())

 - import pytest if not imported in source already (only if changes are made)